brandons209/Red-bot-Cogs/README.md

 - Listing the final vote count when a suggestion is approved or denied
 - Added reasons for approved suggestions, since sometimes we accept a suggestion but we may modify it
 - Approved reasons are marked green, denied are marked red
+- Optionally create threads for each suggestion for easier discussion

 #### Smart React
 Auto react to messages based on keywords.
 Based off of [FlapJack's](https://github.com/flapjax/FlapJack-Cogs/) cog.
 Minor bug fixes and planned features, like using regex to parse messages.

+### Thread Manager
+A simple thread manager that allows guild staff to set certain roles to create a customable number of threads per channel.
+Manual archive by users is not supported right now.

 #### Warnings Custom
 Adds a few features that are needed for my server, modified from the built in warning cog.